Get new additional traffic over a competitor, for a fraction of the cost on Google and Bing.

 - Large ad networks typically work with thousands of different publishers.
 Try to find out which publishers are in their inventory and see if they’re relevant to your target audience.
 Really, there’s no point running ads on websites that your target demographic isn’t viewing.

-- Check out if you they have systems in place to to detect and deter click fraud in online advertising.
+- Check out if you they have systems in place to detect and deter click fraud in online advertising.

 - Does their service include personal account managers to advise and assist you with campaign management?